 – Minimum monthly payment (Negative amortization payment)

-The minimum payment on most option arm programs is 1% fully amortized.
-It seems like a great option, but every time the borrower elects to makes the minimum payment, the difference between the minimum payment and the interest-only payment is tacked onto the balance of the loan.
+The minimum payment on most option ARM programs is 1% fully amortized.
+It seems like a great deal, but every time the borrower elects to makes the minimum payment, the difference between the minimum payment and the interest-only payment is tacked onto the balance of the loan.

 A borrower can pay the minimum payment until the loan balance reaches 110-115% of the original loan balance, depending upon the rules of the issuing bank or mortgage lender.
 This allows the typical borrower to pay the minimum payment for roughly the first five years of the life of the loan.